What Can I Do?

 Deconstructing White Privilege with Dr. Robin DiAngelo – 20 minute video

-Know Justice, Know Peace: A Jesuit Antiracism Retreat, The Jesuit Post - “Know Justice, Know Peace” is a four-week retreat hosted by The Jesuit Post that seeks to assist Christians in their growth as antiracist followers of Jesus.
+Know Justice, Know Peace: A Jesuit Antiracism Retreat, - 5 minute video.
+The Jesuit Post - “Know Justice, Know Peace” is a four-week retreat hosted by The Jesuit Post that seeks to assist Christians in their growth as antiracist followers of Jesus.
 It will consist of twelve short talks published in the form of videos and podcasts on TJP’s media platforms.
 We hope these talks will be accompanied by inner self-reflection and prayer by those who wish to follow along.
 The following are just some of the 12 videos.
 The rest of the videos may be found here.

 Talk 2 - "Mundane Racism" | Know Justice, Know Peace: (9 minutes)